uspki/policies/certificate-policy.md

 **a. certificatePolicies (required)**
 **Required/Optional:** Required

-This extension SHALL be present and SHALL NOT be marked critical.
+This extension shall be present and shall not be marked critical.

 **certificatePolicies:policyIdentifier (required)**
 **Required/Optional:** Required
-The certificate SHALL include at least one certificate policy OID defined or listed in Section 1.2 of this CP and SHALL include all the certificate policy OIDs for all certificates issued by the Issuing CA and covered by the OCSP responses
+The certificate shall include at least one certificate policy OID defined or listed in Section 1.2 of this CP and shall include all the certificate policy OIDs for all certificates issued by the Issuing CA and covered by the OCSP responses

 **certificatePolicies:policyQualifiers:policyQualifierId (optional)**
 **Required/Optional:** Optional
-The extension SHOULD be present and is Recommended.
+The extension should be present and is Recommended.
   - id-qt 1 [RFC 5280].

 **certificatePolicies:policyQualifiers:qualifier:cPSuri (optional)**